liangshiweigithub/update/Vulkan-3.md

 Why this?
 Changing just one single state of the whole pipeline may cause graphic hardware to perform many background operations lie state and error checking.
 This may cause applications to perform differently when executed on different graphics hardware.

 In Vulkan, the state of the whole pipeline is to gather in one, single object.
-ALl the relevant statue and error checking is performed when the pipeline object is created.
-If error occures, the pipeline can't be created.
+All the relevant statue and error checking is performed when the pipeline object is created.
+If error occurs, the pipeline can't be created.

+The downside of this methodology is that we have create multiple pipeline object, multiple variation of pipeline objects when we are drawing many objects in a different way.
+If we want to draw objects using different shaders, we also have to create multiple pipeline object, one for each combination of shader programs.

+1. **Creating a Shader Module**

+   The first data to create graphics pipeline is a collection of all shader stages and shader programs that will be used during rendering with a given graphics pipeline bound.

+   In OpenGL, we write shaders in GLSL.
+They are compiled and then linked into shader programs directly in our application.
+We can use or stop using a shader program anytime we want in out application.

+   Vulkan accepts only a binary representation of shaders, an intermediate language called SPIR-V.  So we compile GLSL code into assembly offline.
+Then we prepare the SPIR-V assembly we can create a shader module from it.
+Such modules are then composed into an array of ***VkPipelineShaderStageInfo*** structures, which are used to create pipeline.